-The project is located in a very remote area and the deep waters and flat bottom of the project area are unlikely to be of interest to recreational fishing.
-No known tourist or recreational fishing occurs in the area.
+The drilling program is located in a very remote area and the deep waters are unlikely to be of interest to recreational fishing.
 Apart from the possibility of occasional passing private motor vessels or yachts, there are no known tourism interests in the area.

-4.3.6 Shipwrecks and Heritage Sites
+4.3.7 Shipwrecks and Heritage Sites

-There are no known significant marine heritage or archaeological sites in the vicinity of the proposed Cova-1 well.
+There are no known marine heritage or archaeological sites in the vicinity of the permit area.